-- McHenry County College Police Department will notify the Manager of Student Conduct or his/ her designee when a student has completed the registered sex offender process with their office.
-McHenry County College Police Department will advise the registered sex offender to contact the Student Conduct Office to schedule an initial meeting with the Manager of Student Conduct or his/her designee.
+• McHenry County College Police Department will notify the Director of Student Retention and Conduct or his/her designee when a student has completed the registered sex offender process with their office.
+McHenry County College Police Department will advise the registered sex offender to contact the Student Conduct Office to schedule an initial meeting with the Director of Student Retention and Conduct or his/her designee.
 The registered sex offender may contact the Conduct Office by calling: 815-455-8696.
-In the event that the sex offender has not yet registered with the Campus Police Department the Manager of Student Conduct will immediately direct them to do so prior to the meeting. - Prior to the course starting and meeting with the registered sex offender, the Manager of Student Conduct will review the student's class schedule and determine which restrictions should be put in place. - During the meeting, the Manager of Student Conduct will provide the student with a written letter containing the restrictions, the student must abide by while on the College's campus and will discuss each restriction verbally with the student.
-During this meeting, the student will also be advised that his/her failure to comply with the restrictions outlined in the letter may result in an automatic course withdrawal and/or denial of enrollment and access to campus and/ or the decision of the College to contact local law enforcement authorities.
+In the event that the sex offender has not yet registered with the Campus Police Department the Director of Student Retention and Conduct will immediately direct them to do so prior to the meeting.

-- If a registered sex offender is enrolled in a course with a student who is under the age of 18, the Manager of Student Conduct will determine if other course section(s) are available to the registered sex offender, or notify the class instructor of the student's status as a sex offender.
-The manager of Student Conduct will also determine if there are other College staff members who need to be notified of a student's status as a registered sex offender in order to protect persons under the age of 18 on the College's campus.
-In some circumstances, the registered sex offender may be required to enroll in a course section that does not contain minors. - If applicable, the Manager of Student Conduct will notify appropriate College officials serving students under the age of 18 of all registered sex offenders enrolled in or employed by McHenry County College. - The College's Campus Police Department will maintain access to a database of all registered sex offender students and employees.
+- Prior to the course starting and meeting with the registered sex offender, the Director of Student Retention and Conduct will review the student's class schedule and determine which restrictions should be put in place. - During the meeting, the Director of Student Retention and Conduct will provide the student with a written letter containing the restrictions, the student must abide by while on the College's campus and will discuss each restriction verbally with the student.
+During this meeting, the student will also be advised that his/her failure to comply with the restrictions outlined in the letter may result in an automatic course withdrawal and/or denial of enrollment and access to campus. - If a registered sex offender is enrolled in a course with a student who is under the age of 18, the Director of Student Retention and Conduct will determine if other course section(s) are available to the registered sex offender, or notify the class instructor of the student's status as a sex offender.
+The Director of Student Retention and Conduct will also determine if there are other College staff members who need to be notified of a student's status as a registered sex offender in order to protect persons under the age of 18 on the College's campus.
+In some circumstances, the registered sex offender may be required to enroll in a course section that does not contain minors. - If applicable, the Director of Student Retention and Conduct will notify appropriate College officials serving students under the age of 18 of all registered sex offenders enrolled in or employed by McHenry County College. - Campus Police will maintain access to a database of all registered sex offender students and employees.
 The database will contain identifier information as outlined in the Campus Sex Crimes Prevention Act.
 This information will be available for review by any person requesting information on registered sex offenders enrolled and employed by the College.